 currently three categories of automated tract segmentation:

-ROI based approach uses information from a common atlas space that is registered to the subject in order to perform ROI extraction.
+ROI based approaches use information from a common atlas space that is registered to the subject in order to perform ROI extraction.
 Streamlines can then be altered according to their spatial relation to the ROI using white matter atlases [15].

-Clustering-based segmentation groups streamlines into spatially coherent clusters.
+Clustering-based segmentation groups streamline into spatially coherent clusters.
 These clusters are then either manually or automatically assigned to anatomically meaningful fiber tracts[3].

 Direct segmentation attempts to improve the efficiency and simplicity of tract segmentation by producing complete tract segmentation from the input images.
 While novel, the quality currently achieved by these approaches has been limited until recently.
 TractSeg has produced very accurate and efficient results using a Convolutional Neural Network to directly segment white matter tracts[16].